kafuji/Sakura_Poselib/README.md

 ## Where to find

-- Skura tab at 3D Viewport side panel.
+- Sakura tab at 3D Viewport side panel.
-- Sakura Poselib subpanel in the Armature property panel.

 ## Online Documents